Redesigning the NHS Electronic Referral Service (e-RS)

 What we did

-During the course of this process, it has been noted that the following key points have been instrumental in facilitating the successful completion of a significant proportion of this project:
+Throughout this process, the following factors have been instrumental in delivering a significant proportion of the project successfully:

 Feature audit